vmware/photon/DOCS-CONTRIBUTING.md

 Once those are installed, you should be able to run `hugo` to build the site locally or `hugo server` to run the site in a live-reload local environment.

-#### Building and Reviewing your Changes Locally
+### Building and Reviewing your Changes Locally

-You can simply make changes to the Markdown content without needing to build the entire site locally.
+To submit changes, you don't need to build the site locally.

-However, if you want to review the changes locally in what it's final form should look like, you would run the `hugo server` command from the root of the repo.
+However, if you want to review the changes in what it's final form should look like, you would run the `hugo server` command from the root of the repo.

 `hugo server` will build the site in real-time and present it to you at http://localhost:1313.
 Any changes that happen to markdown or design content will automatically be rebuild and loaded into the site when it detects that files have changed.